-OIT iFLAIR and PALM interface dependencies will be further tested in a separate end-to-end testing cycle during the month of May to accomplish synchronized end-to-end (i.e., 'production like' or 'day in the life') batch processing inclusive of OIT and related third-party interfaces.
+IV&V observed continued productive discussions focused on interdependencies of the Florida PALM and iFLAIR batch cycles.
+The analyses and decisions reached should accomplish synchronized end-to-end (i.e., 'production like' or 'day in the life') batch processing inclusive of OIT and thirdparty interfaces in the test environments.